Poland in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in Poland on TVP1 and TVP Polonia with commentary by Artur Orzech.
-The Polish spokesperson, who announced the Polish votes during the final, was Maciej Orłoś.
+TVP appointed Maciej Orłoś as its spokesperson to announce the Polish votes during the final.

 Semi-final

 The Jet Set took part in technical rehearsals on 5 and 7 May, followed by dress rehearsals on 9 and 10 May.
-The Polish performance featured the members of The Jet Set joined by four dancers on stage.
+The Polish performance featured the members of the Jet Set joined by four dancers on stage.
 Sasha Strunin performed in a red dress with black and red-laced boots, while David Junior Serame performed in a vest and striped trousers.
 The performance began with Strunin and the female dancers in a silver cage with built-in pyrotechnic firework effects, covered with a red cloth which was later removed to reveal the female performers.
 After escaping the cage to join the male performers, Strunin concluded the performance by ending up back in the cage.
 The stage was predominantly red with the LED screens displaying star-studded bling, red chains and golden wireframe cityscapes.
 The performance also featured smoke effects.
 The choreographers for the Polish performance were Agustin Egurrola and Maja Korzeniowska.

 At the end of the show, Poland was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Poland placed fourteenth in the semi-final, receiving a total of 75 points.